Noji-Guardian-Protocol/Machine-Learning-Data-Gathering/README.md

   - Ensure you don’t collect raw keystrokes, passwords, PIIs (Personal Identifiable information) instead collect the aggregate of featured computation within the endpoint (e.g. averages, variances) not raw event streams
   - Compute these features on the endpoint and send anonymized scores to the ML systems.
 </details>

+### Data Collection
+The agent which is the log/data collection components, will continuoulsy monitors the data generated when the user interact with the keyboard and mouse.
+This information will then further be processed to obtain the features